Chinese shamanism: Shamanistic features in early Tibetan religion

 Before Buddhism was introduced to Tibet, the Tibetan people had long believed in a primitive religious system combining nature and ancestor worship.
 This system, with typical shamanic characteristics, played an important role in the Tibetans' religious, political, and social life.
 In ancient Tibetans, priests who held religious positions were regarded as intermediaries with divine abilities and could communicate with natural spirits.
 Before establishing the Tibetan Empire, this quasi-shamanic belief almost monopolized the religious space in Tibet, especially in the plateau areas where agriculture was underdeveloped and the environment was harsh.
 People usually believed that disasters were punishments or warnings from heaven.
 Priests not only presided over folk ceremonies but also often accompanied the army in battles, performing divination, praying to gods, and other rituals to stabilize the morale of the army.

 In the period when Tibetan Empire had not yet been fully Buddhistized, the Tibetan army would hold a grand prayer ceremony before going on an expedition.
 During the ceremony, the priests presided over the divination to ask for good and bad luck to pray for the gods to protect the victory of the war.
 They conveyed the will of the gods to the soldiers through drumming and dancing to strengthen their confidence in victory.
 In addition to spiritual motivation, priests would perform symbolic rituals to bless military equipment so that soldiers believed they were blessed by divine power to enhance their confidence in battle.
 Such rituals were recognized and respected by the Tibetan royal family and became a spiritual force that soldiers relied heavily on in their psychology and beliefs before the war.

 In the 8th century AD, under the rule of the Tibetan king Trisong Detsen, Buddhism was officially supported by the Country and gradually became the dominant religion of the Tibetan dynasty.
 The previously dominant religious belief system, which incorporated many shamanic features, began to be suppressed and marginalized.
 In particular, although Bon is not a form of classical shamanism, it retains many features associated with shamanic traditions, such as summoning spirits, ritual healing, divination, and communication with supernatural forces.
 As a religion that inherited the shamanic elements of early Tibetan religion, Bon was also severely impacted by the rise of Buddhism.
 The court no longer recognized the legitimacy of the Bon priests, resulting in many Bon rituals and believers being forced to retreat to remote areas or forced to adapt to the new Buddhist framework in order to survive.

 Northeast shamanism

 Shamanism is practiced in Northeast China and is considered different from those of central and southern Chinese folk religion, as it resulted from the interaction of Han religion with folk religion practices of other Tungusic people such as Manchu shamanism.
-The shaman would perform various ritual functions for groups of believers and local communities, such as moon drum dance and chūmǎxiān (出馬仙 "riding for the immortals").
+The shaman would perform various ritual functions for groups of believers and local communities, such as moon drum dance and chūmǎxiān.